-- Effluent Limits Outfall Number 001 The discharger is authorized to discharge treated domestic wastewater in compliance with the effluent limits and monitoring requirements specified in Table 1.
-Compliance with these requirements is monitored at the outfall, influent and receiving water (REC-1). - 2.
-The permittee shall not discharge during periods when flow from the restoration wetland reaches the Eel River, or tributary to the Eel River, at the point where flow leaves the reservation and enters the jurisdiction of the State of California during the period May 15 through September 30 and during all other periods when the waste discharge flow is greater than one percent of the Eel River's stream's flow.
-Any retention of flow in the wetland shall not adversely affect any of the beneficial uses of the wetland. - 3.
-The discharge of pollutants at any point other than the outfall number to Wetland areas MA2 and MA3, a tributary to the Lower Eel River, specifically authorized in this permit is prohibited. - 4.
+- 1. Effluent Limits Outfall Number 001 and Outfall Number 002 The discharger is authorized to discharge treated domestic wastewater through Outfalls 001 and 002 in compliance with the effluent limits and monitoring requirements specified in Table 1.
+Outfall Number 001 addresses the surface outfall structure at this location; Outfall Number 002 addresses the discharge through the infiltration basins that may enter surface waters through a subsurface conduit.
+Both outfalls are subject to identical effluent limits and monitoring requirements. - 2.
+The discharge of pollutants at any point other than the outfall number 001 and 002 to Willow Creek specifically authorized in this permit is prohibited. - 3.
 The discharge shall not cause, contain, or contribute the following to the receiving water: - a.
 A net increase in receiving water temperature. - b.
 Coloration that causes nuisance or adversely affects beneficial uses. - c.
-Taste- or odor-producing substances in concentrations that impart undesirable tastes or odors to fish flesh or other edible products of aquatic origin, or that cause nuisance or adversely affect beneficial uses. - d.
+Taste or odor producing substances in concentrations that cause a nuisance or adversely affect beneficial uses. - d.
 Floating materials, including solids, liquids, foams, and scum, in concentrations that cause nuisance or adversely affect beneficial uses. - e.
 Suspended material in concentrations that cause nuisance or adversely affect beneficial uses. - f.
-Substances in concentrations that result in deposition of material that causes nuisance or adversely affect beneficial uses. - g.
-Oils, greases, waxes, or other materials in concentrations that result in a visible film or coating on the surface of the water or on objects in the water, that cause nuisance, or that otherwise adversely affect beneficial uses. - h.
-Biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect beneficial uses.

-- i.
-Not cause a 20 percent increase in turbidity above naturally occurring levels. - j.
-Pesticides, combination of pesticides, or bioaccumulation of pesticides in concentrations that adversely affect beneficial uses. - k.
+Oils, greases, waxes, or other materials in concentrations that result in a visible film or coating on the surface of the water or on objects in the water, that cause nuisance, or that otherwise adversely affect beneficial uses. - g.
+Biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect beneficial uses. - h.
+Not cause a 20 percent increase in turbidity above naturally occurring levels. - i.
+Pesticides, combination of pesticides, or bioaccumulation of pesticides in concentrations that adversely affect beneficial uses. - j.
 Radionuclides in concentrations which are deleterious to human, plant, animal, or aquatic life.

 B. Table 1.
-Effluent Limits and Monitoring Requirements - Outfall Number 001
+Effluent Limits and Monitoring Requirements - Outfall 001 and 002